White-Label PR Best Practices

 And then tell them again.

-By sharing the process, it gives us a chance to deal with client issues before the article gets published and is set in stone.
+At Canvas, we work with our clients and white-label partners to craft headlines together, then work on the article together.
+Sharing the process gives us a chance to deal with client issues before the article gets published and is set in stone.

 Benefits of White-Label PR Partnership